PX4/PX4-user_guide/en/advanced_config/pid_tuning_guide_multicopter.md

 direction, and observe the response.
 It should go slowly back to level.
 If it oscillates, tune down P. Once the control response is slow but correct, increase P until it starts to oscillate.
-Optimal response is some overshot (\~10-20%).
+Optimal response is some overshoot (\~10-20%).
 After getting stable response fine tune `RATE_P`, `RATE_D` again.

 In *QGroundControl* you can plot roll and pitch (`ATTITUDE.roll`/`ATTITUDE.pitch`) and control (ctrl0, ctrl1).
-Attitude angles overshot should be not more than 10-20%.
+Attitude angles overshoot should be not more than 10-20%.